-How much UMD Emergency Student Financial Aid Grant has been distributed to students?
+How many UMD Emergency Student Financial Aid Grants have been distributed to students?

-How many Spring 2020 enrolled UMD students are eligible to participate in the Federal Financial Aid Program?
+How many enrolled UMD students are eligible to participate in the Federal Financial Aid Program?

 How quickly will students have access to the emergency funds once they have been approved to receive them?